brianc/node-postgres/README.md

 ```

 node-postgres contains a pure JavaScript protocol implementation which is quite fast, but you can optionally use [native](https://github.com/brianc/node-pg-native) [bindings](https://github.com/brianc/node-libpq) for a 20-30% increase in parsing speed (YMMV).
 Both versions are adequate for production workloads.
-I personally use the pure JavaScript implementation because I like knowing whats going on all the way down to the binary on the socket, and it allows for some fancier [use](https://github.com/brianc/node-pg-cursor) [cases](https://github.com/brianc/node-pg-query-stream) which are difficult to do with libpq. :smile:
+I personally use the pure JavaScript implementation because I like knowing what's going on all the way down to the binary on the socket, and it allows for some fancier [use](https://github.com/brianc/node-pg-cursor) [cases](https://github.com/brianc/node-pg-query-stream) which are difficult to do with libpq. :smile:

 To use the native bindings, first install [pg-native](https://github.com/brianc/node-pg-native.git).
 Once pg-native is installed, simply replace `var pg = require('pg')` with `var pg = require('pg').native`.
 Make sure any exported constructors from `pg` are from the native instance.
 Example: